nihr43/ha-elk/README.md

  - all kibana nodes are load balanced behind 10.0.0.20 and point at 10.0.0.10
  - all elasticsearch cluster nodes are load balanced behind 10.0.0.10
  - destroy any component, and the data will still end up somewhere
- - this is a PoC.  lots more tuning and nodes needed.
+ - this is a PoC.  lots more tuning and nodes needed